 Private rehab treatment for alcohol or drug addiction can be expensive, and low-cost or free alternatives are seldom available.
 It's easy to sign up too quickly for treatment, without a proper understanding what to look for.

 If you're considering expensive rehab treatment - read our need-to-knows before taking the plunge.

 Having gone through months (years?) of denial, when we're ready for treatment, it's easy to rush ahead into the first detox provider you call.
-Get off to the right start by deciding first what you need - detox, rehab, or both?
+But considering first, what your treatment needs truly are, can help you pay for rehab just once, and not twice.